Cultural Adjustment Tips

 - Before you leave, learn about your destination: customs, geography, politics, social issues, and history (you can use the fifty questions handout to begin on this).

-- Expect change and difference and ambiguity.
+- Expect change, difference, and ambiguity.
 These are learning opportunities, rather than problems to overcome.

-- Keep in mind that during a good amount of time while you are abroad, especially at the beginning, you will not completely understand how things work or what they mean.
-Learn to be comfortable at failing at some tasks, feeling stupid or silly (like a 5 year old), and asking people for help.
+- Keep in mind that for much of the time you are abroad, especially at the beginning, you will not completely understand how things work or what they mean.
+Learn to be comfortable failing at some tasks, feeling stupid or silly, and asking for help.
 Don’t be afraid to make a mistake (especially with regards to speaking a foreign language).

-- Keep in touch with family and friends back home.
+- Without overdoing it, keep in touch with family and friends back home.
 Share events as they happen.

 - Get out and experience the culture!
-Make friends (and not just American)!
+Make friends!
 Seek out friends and groups that share your interests.
-Host national language partners are a great way to meet people your own age if you are going to a non-English speaking country.
+Italian language partners are a great way to meet people your own age and really get involved in your host culture.

 - Do not forget to take care of yourself physically—eat healthy, exercise, and get plenty of rest.